“If we lose wilderness, we have nothing left worth fighting for.”

 The Horizon Foundation meets in January, May and October to consider operating and project-specific grants by invitation only.
 Invited applicants please click below.

-Letters of Intent (LOI) should be sent to [email protected].
+Conservation Land Protection Fund Letters of Intent (LOI) should be sent to [email protected].
 Your organization will be contacted within 45 days of LOI being submitted to confirm you are invited to submit a full proposal.
 If you do not receive an email, your LOI has not been invited to submit a full proposal.